Transportation Services Index Frequently Asked Questions

 What is the Transportation Services Index (TSI)?

-The TSI is a monthly measure of the volume of services performed by the for-hire transportation sector.
+The Transportation Services Index (TSI) is a monthly measure of the volume of services performed by the for-hire transportation sector.
 The index covers the activities of for-hire freight carriers, for-hire passenger carriers, and a combination of the two.
-The TSI is still under development and is therefore experimental.
-It is being examined for refinements in data sources, methodologies, and interpretations.

 What does the index tell us?

-The TSI tells us how the output of transportation services has increased or decreased from month to month.
-The index can be examined together with other economic indicators to produce a better understanding of the current and future course of the economy.
+The TSI shows the change in the output of transportation services from one month to the another month.
+The index can be examined with other economic indicators to provide a better understanding of the current and future course of the economy.
 The movement of the index over time can be compared with other economic measures to understand the relationship of transportation to long-term changes in the economy.

 - inland waterway traffic,

-- pipeline movements (including principally petroleum and petroleum products and natural gas), and
+- pipeline movements (petroleum and natural gas), and

 - air freight.